 IMPORTANT: Following many messages of gratitude that I've received from around Africa, the America's, Asians, and other formerly colonized nations around the world who read this article, I decided to escalate the message even further.
 Be informed that this article has long evolved into a book and it could be downloaded for FREE.
 To download e-book, see details at intellectual slavery, the worst legacy of colonialism.
-Of course, you may read the short version below, but you'll be missing so much.
+Of course, you may read the short version below, but you'll be missing so much because the ideas were still in formation when this article was written.
 That's by the way.

 Attention: African people,

 Greetings my African people!.
 This message contains a revelation I received from God in 2012 about why Africa is technologically backward and poor, and also the solution.
 Of course, I' am not talking about the God of religion, but I have no other way to describe it.
 God means something else to me.
 As a clue, when Albert Einstein got this type of revelation to solve his relativity theory he described it as "the best thought of my life".
 And when he was interviewed on separate occasions and was asked whether he believed in God, he replied as follows:-

 Check your Television.
 Who is the manufacturer?.
 What country was it made?.

 Check your Radio.
 Who is the manufacturer?.
 What country was it made?.